-□ Hands-on Lab Exercise
+Hands-on Lab Exercise

 We have developed a SEED lab for this chapter.
 The lab is called Buffer-Overflow Vulnerability Lab, and it is hosted on the SEED website: https://seedsecuritylabs.org.
+This lab comes with two versions, one running the vulnerable program as a Set-UID program, and the other using it as a remote server program.
+The attack techniques are quite similar.

 The learning objective of this lab is for students to gain the first-hand experience on bufferoverflow vulnerability by putting what they have learned about the vulnerability from class into action.
-In this lab, students will be given a program with a buffer-overflow vulnerability; their task is to develop a scheme to exploit the vulnerability and finally gain the root privilege.
+In this lab, students will be given a program with a buffer-overflow vulnerability; their task is to develop a scheme to exploit the vulnerability and finally gain the privilege.
 In addition to the attacks, students will be guided to walk through several protection schemes that have been implemented in the operating system to counter against buffer-overflow attacks.
 Students need to evaluate whether the schemes work or not and explain why.